-• No more than two East Asian language courses may be used to fulfill RSEA course requirements.
-Such courses must be at least at the fourth-year level in the case of a primary East Asian language, or in the case of a second language, at least at the second-year level.
+Only two East Asian language courses may be used to fulfill the RSEA course requirement (however, language courses cannot be counted among the six East Asian content courses).
+Such language courses must be at or above the fourth-year level in the case of a primary East Asian language, or in the case of a second language, at least at the second-year level.

 All first-year RSEA students are required to take “RSEA 350 (aka 200): Topics in Regional Studies East Asia: Proseminar.”
 This course is graded SAT/UNSAT.